kernie66/homebridge-random-delay-switches/README.md

 *(New in v1.2.0)* Increased the max delay to almost 10 days and added infinite repeats.

 *(New in v1.2.1)* Added config parameter to select if config values or user changes will be used when Homebridge restarts for each switch.
+For convenience, delay and minimum delay can be configured in the format `D:HH:MM:SS` for days, hours, minutes and seconds, or just (a lot of) seconds.

 ## How to install